 He went on to do and say just about every insulting thing he could manage including “teaching” me how to kiss, telling me he could be the guy to change me, and asking about my childhood and when I got my first period.

 The frustrating part was that I’ve met this kind of guy before.
 He can come in varying degrees of douche, and can even show up in friends, but he did not come by this behavior naturally.
 Boys are taught early on that women are prizes and that those who make you wait for sex are a challenge that men can best.
 Add to that age and testosterone and you can get a cocky asshole, or someone dangerous.
-Most men probably don’t even know that this can can lead to problematic behavior that can be frightening or insulting to any women who honestly want to wait or don’t want sex at all.
-The same can be said for any gender combination, but I think it’s more often seen in men because it is encouraged by everything they’ve grown up seeing and hearing.
+Most men probably don’t even know that this can lead to problematic behavior that can be honestly frightening or insulting to any woman who wants to wait or doesn’t want sex at all.
+The same can be said for any gender combination, but I think it’s more often seen in men because it has been encouraged by everything they’ve grown up seeing and hearing.

 I’m more than happy to engage someone in a discussion about this subject, especially if they truly are confused and just want to understand.
-There’s nothing wrong with trying to learn something that is beyond your experiences.
+There is nothing wrong with trying to learn about something that is beyond your personal experiences.
 To put it bluntly though, I’m a grown ass woman not your project.